NexarDeveloper/web-design-demo-blazor/README.md

 the [nexar-token-cs] tool, cloned and built for local use.

 Having got a token, copy it to the clipboard and navigate to the app URL.
-At the `Connect` page paste the token and click `Connect`.
+At the `Connect` page paste the token and click `CONNECT`.
 The browser remembers and restores the token on next runs.
 The token may be used until it expires.

 ## Building blocks